 138 C.E.

-During the episcopate of Hyginus, Cerdo of Syria was expelled from the Roman church.
+During Hyginus’s episcopate, Cerdo of Syria was expelled from the Roman church.
 Portrayed by later sources as repeatedly feigning repentance before returning to his doctrine, Cerdo stands as a clear proto-Marcionite and contemporary of Marcion himself, advancing in Rome the theology that would soon erupt into the broader Marcionite schism.
 His removal marks an early and decisive confrontation between Roman ecclesiastical authority and the emerging Marcionite current.

 139 C.E.